AntoineC-dev/taskmanager-graphql/server/README.md

 This is a personnal project for my protfolio
 Feel free to share any suggestion to improve the code

-## Technologies used in this project
+## Technologies used for this project

 - Typescript (Type-safe javascript superset)
 - MongoDb Atlas (Database)